EdmundYanJ/NS-ICF/README.md

 ### Notes
 We extract the country imformation of the movie in DBLP.
+The code will be updated after interface for super parameter adjustment was done.

 ### References
 If you find this work helpful in your research, please consider citing the following paper.
 The bibtex are listed below: